ursalang/ursalang.github.io/pages/reference.md

 ### Loops

-A loop is written with the `loop` operator followed by a block:
+A general loop is written with the `loop` operator followed by a block:

 ```
 loop {} // loop forever